bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

     The typical default browser font-size is 16px and 62.5% of 16px is 10px.
 This would then make 1.6rem = 16px and allow users to smoothly change their default browser's font-size.
+1 rem = 10px, etc. The convention is used to help developers easily understand rem font sizing.

 4. How would you describe preprocessing to someone new to CSS?